Written by Divinity Nutra, Updated on May 8, 2022

 Should You Drink ACV at Night Before Bed?

 Vinegar consumption at bedtime was declared a favorable discourse in a trial published in the Diabetes Care Journal.
-The anti-glycaemic effect of the acetic acid proved essential to moderate glucose concentration in diabetic patients when they woke up.
+The anti-glycaemic effect of the acetic acid proved essential to moderate blood glucose levels in diabetic patients when they woke up.
 (5)

 However, drinking apple cider vinegar before bed can be counterproductive if not done with proper care.
 Always drink ACV at least 30 mins before bed.
 Otherwise, the contents could come flowing right back up the esophagus.
 Patients with gastrointestinal dysfunctions should particularly concern themselves with medical guidance before ingestion.